On this page:

 Q: I have a letter of support from a collaborator who is providing me with a critical reagent.
 Where do I include this in my application?

-A: Letters of support are included as Other Attachments.
-They are not included as part of the Appendix.
-Note also that letters of support are not the same as your letters of reference.
-Your 3 letters of reference must be submitted by the references themselves through eRA Commons (see FAQs regarding Letters of Reference).
+A: Letters of support are included in Other Attachments.
+Note that letters of support are not the same as your letters of reference.
+Your three letters of reference must be submitted by the references themselves through eRA Commons.

 Q: My fellowship application is scheduled for review next week.
 Can I contact the Scientific Review Officer (SRO) in the days following the meeting to ascertain my score?